DougR22/test1/vi-cheat-sheet.md

 ```

 ## Regular Expressions (RE)
-This is not an ehaustive list of all RE expressions, see help for all.
+This is not an exhaustive list of all RE expressions, see help for all.
 ```
 .
 Any single character except newline
 *           Zero or more occurrences of any character